 The CPU consumption by user processes maintains a consistent linear trend across all approaches and scenarios, remaining around 30\%.
 This level of consumption is generally considered acceptable for resource-intensive processes such as the recording of a Rosbag file, providing a substantial margin in the event of introducing other critical tasks into the system.

 Concerning memory consumption, all approaches within the three scenarios exhibit comparable values, differing by no more than 0.5 GB.
-Consequently, the inclusion of blockchain approaches into our black box recorder does not yield a remarkable impact on RAM comsuption in comparison to avoiding the use of anti-tampering techniques in this recording process.
+Consequently, the inclusion of blockchain approaches into our black box recorder does not yield a remarkable impact on RAM consumption in comparison to avoiding the use of anti-tampering techniques in this recording process.

 Regarding network traffic, approaches with higher process storage in the blockchain increase this metric, but do not exceed 0,20 MB/s, which is a very affordable quantity.
-Furthermore, approaches such as storing one hash every 100 messages nearly match the avoidance of storing any proof into the blockchain, indicating that including this approach do not have a remarkable impact in the system performance.
+Furthermore, approaches such as storing one hash every 100 messages nearly match the avoidance of storing any proof into the blockchain, indicating that including this approach does not have a remarkable impact on system performance.

 Disk write operations do not form a bottleneck in system performance, with all approaches differing by no more than 0,40 MB/s, which is not a very significant impact.
-In addition, all the approaches that perform integrity proof storage on the blockchain achieve lower or similar results to the approach avoiding anti-tampering operations.
+In addition, all approaches that perform integrity-proof storage on the blockchain achieve lower or similar results to the approach that avoids anti-tampering operations.

 Figure \ref{fig:accountability_performance} shows the results described.

 These findings may encourage the adoption of our approach to ensure integrity in messages from autonomous agents.